 Voicemail is such an essential feature, but many people don’t have it set up simply because they don’t think about it.
-It takes about five to ten minutes, maybe less, to set up your voicemail system.
+Unless you typically call back every missed call, it’s helpful to allow important callers to leave a voicemail so you know who you need to call back and who might be a telemarketer.
+Setting up your voicemail system takes less than five or 10 minutes.
 It’s worth it.
-Unless you typically call back every missed call, it’s helpful to allow important callers to leave a voicemail so you know who you need to call back and who might just be a telemarketer.
 Check out how easy the process is to set up voicemail on Android phones.

 How to set up voicemail on Android

-Then you’re ready to receive voicemails!
+You’re ready to receive voicemails!
 If you also have the Visual Voicemail app, which natively comes with most new Android devices, you’ll see a notification pop up for this app when you get a voicemail.
-Personally, I prefer to manage my voicemails in the Visual Voicemail app instead of dialing in to hear and manage my voicemails.
+I prefer to manage my voicemails in the Visual Voicemail app instead of dialing in to hear and manage my voicemails.

 What is the Visual Voicemail app?

-The Visual Voicemail app is found on many Android phones; it provides an easy way for you to receive and organize your voicemail messages.
-You can check your voicemail without having to make a phone call and enter your passcode or PIN.
+You can find the Visual Voicemail app on many Android phones; it provides an easy way to receive and organize your voicemail messages.
+You can check your voicemail without making a phone call and enter your passcode or PIN.
 In this app, you can see all your voicemail messages, the date they came through, the number it was from, and how long the message is.

 How to find and change settings in the Visual Voicemail app on Android

 Usually, if you get a voicemail, you’ll see a notification from the Visual Voicemail box when it’s ready to view.
-You can click on this notification to open up the Visual Voicemail app and listen to the voicemail.
-If you open your Phone app, you’ll also see a button that will open up your Visual Voicemail app (pictured below).
-Or, you can also find the Visual Voicemail app by either looking through all of your apps or using the Search function to type “Visual Voicemail.”
+You can click on this notification to open the Visual Voicemail app and listen to the voicemail.
+If you open your Phone app, you’ll also see a button to open up your Visual Voicemail app (pictured below).
+Or you can also find the Visual Voicemail app by either looking through all of your apps or using the Search function to type “Visual Voicemail.”

-Once you’ve located the Visual Voicemail app, it’s really simple to use.
+Once you’ve located the Visual Voicemail app, it’s straightforward to use.
 When the app is open, tap on the three vertical dots in the top right; then tap on Settings.
 Here you’ll be able to do the following: